MattiSG/WebServiceForm/README.md

 This script depends on the JavaScript framework [MooTools](http://mootools.net).

-This script is intended for MooTools 1.3.
+This script is intended for MooTools 1.3, but a branch compatible with MooTools 1.2 is available too  :)

-However, only a few instructions are incompatible with MooTools 1.2.
-Just search for them, they are annotated in the source.

 Browsers
 --------